NicholasFarrow/nicholasfarrow.github.io/_posts/2019-12-19-X1-Extreme-Post-Arch-Linux-Installation-Configuration.md

 ## Display Server xorg
-All my xorg configs in `/etc/X11/xorg.conf.d/` are now controlled by `optimus manager`.
+All my xorg configs in `/etc/X11/xorg.conf.d/` are now controlled by `optimus-manager`.

 ## Audio
 To get audio working on my non-root user, I had to add my user to the audio group with `sudo usermod -a -G audio nick`.I confirmed [ALSA](https://en.wikipedia.org/wiki/Alsamixer) is working with `speaker-test`.
 You might need to manually unmute Master in `alsamixer` with the m key.